Why Shade Matters at Progressive Field

 Ohio summers combine heat and humidity, making hydration essential.
 Bring more water than you'd expect to need, and wear light-colored, breathable clothing.
 Sunscreen on exposed areas is important even in shaded sections, as UV can reflect off surfaces.
 The downtown location provides some wind, which can help with cooling.

-Position yourself at the back of your third base section to maximize overhang coverage—this ensures the shadow stays over you as the sun angle shifts through the afternoon.
+Position yourself at the back of your behind-home-plate section to maximize overhang coverage—this ensures the shadow stays over you as the sun angle shifts through the afternoon.
 If you have a club level seat, take advantage of the air-conditioned club areas during breaks in the action.

 The Shadium's real-time shade tracking confirms which sections have shade at your exact game time.
-Use their detailed shade map to prioritize third base seating and guarantee comfortable viewing at Progressive Field.
+Use our detailed shade map to prioritize behind-home-plate seating and guarantee comfortable viewing at Progressive Field.